Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Bicliques

-In this subsection, we study problems of finding \emph{induced} maximal bicliques fulfilling certain cardinality constraints.
-Formally, these problems are defined as follows. \problemdef {Induced~$(k_1, k_2)$-Biclique} {A graph $G$ and $k_1, k_2 \in \mathds{N}$ such that~$k_1\le k_2$.} {Are there two disjoint vertex sets $S, T$ such that~(1)~$|S|=k_1$ and~$|T|=k_2$, (2)~$s s' \notin E(G)$ for each $s, s' \in S$, (3)~$t t' \notin E(G)$ for each $t, t' \in T$, and (4)~$s t \in E(G)$ for each $s \in S$ and $t \in T$?} When $k_1 = k_2$, we will refer to the problem as \textsc{Induced $(k, k)$-Biclique}.
-Moreover, we refer to the problem variant where we aim to maximize the number of edges in the biclique as \textsc{Induced Max-Edge Biclique}. \textsc{Induced~$(k_1,k_2)$-Biclique} is W[1]-hard even if~$k_1=k_2$~\cite{CFK+15}. \textsc{Induced Max-Edge Biclique} is NP-hard~\cite{P03} and W[1]-hardness can be shown by a simple reduction from \textsc{Independent Set} parameterized by the solution size $k$.
+When $k_1 = k_2$, we will refer to the problem as \textsc{Induced $(k, k)$-Biclique}. \textsc{Induced~$(k,k)$-Biclique} is W[1]-hard~\cite{CFK+15}.
+We also consider \textsc{Induced Max-Edge Biclique} where we demand that~$ \vert S \vert \cdot \vert T \vert \ge k$ instead of putting constraints on the partition sizes. \textsc{Induced Max-Edge Biclique} is NP-hard~\cite{P03} and W[1]-hardness with respect to the solution size~$k$ can be shown by a reduction from \textsc{Independent Set} where we attach an universal vertex.
 As in the non-induced case, \textsc{Induced Max-Edge Biclique} can be solved by solving~$\sqrt{k}$ instances of \textsc{Induced~$(k_1,k_2)$-Biclique}.
 Thus, positive results for \textsc{Induced~$(k_1,k_2)$-Biclique} transfer to~\textsc{Induced Max-Edge Biclique}.
-All maximal induced bicliques can be enumerated in $\Oh^*(3^{(\Delta+d)/3})$~time~\cite{HM20} and it is impossible to obtain an FPT algorithm for the enumeration of maximal induced bicliques for the parameter~$d$ because a graph may have too many maximal induced bicliques~\cite{HM20}.

-First, we present an FPT algorithm for \textsc{Induced~$(k, k)$-Biclique} parameterized by~$\gamma$.
+First, we present an FPT-algorithm for \textsc{Induced~$(k, k)$-Biclique} parameterized by~$\gamma$.